Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning

-Considering Eq.~\ref{eq:ans} and the need for the \texttt{answerer} to consider the distribution of the policies, instead of finding a single policy as parameterized by $\btheta$, we model the \emph{seeker's policy distribution}.
-Each sample of the parameter $\btheta$ gives rise to a different questioning policy allowing us to model policy distribution.

-This distribution allows for the agent to consider alternatives, or contemplates, various question policies to improve the overall dialog performance.
+As discussed in Eq. (\ref{eq:sample_act}), each query is sampled from the \emph{seeker's policy distribution}.
+Each sample of the parameter $\btheta$ gives rise to a different querying policy allowing us to model policy distribution.
+This distribution allows for the agent to consider alternatives, or contemplates, various query policies to improve the overall dialog performance.
 As such, here we consider the policy parameter $\btheta$ as a random variable (leading to random policies that we can model their distribution) and seek a distribution to optimize the expected return.
-We incorporate a prior distribution over the policy parameter, for instance, for when we have no answer for question-answer pairs or to incorporate prior domain knowledge of parameters.
-We formulate the optimization of $\ppi$ as the following regularized problem:
+We incorporate a prior distribution $\ppip$ over the policy parameter, for instance, for when we have no answer for query-response pairs or to incorporate prior domain knowledge of parameters.
+The posterior in the conventional definition is